chubbyanh/show-me-what-you-got/README.md

 User stories:
 - As a player, I want to report a bug or contact with the developer.
-   - There is a contact form that help player report bug or get in contact easily.
+   - There is a contact form that help player report a bug or get in contact easily.

 #### __Control Panel__
 ![Control Panel](assets/readme-images/control-panel.png)

 User stories:
-- As a player, I want to choose the level of difficulties and the play mode before starting the game.
+- As a player, I want to choose the level of difficulty and the play mode before starting the game.
    - When player clicks on the Play button, there will be a Control Panel to help them choose the level and mode that they want to play at.

-- As a player, I want to switch to another level of difficulties and/or another play mode.
+- As a player, I want to switch to another level of difficulty and/or another play mode.
    - When player finishes a game, there will be a pop-up to help them choose if they want to keep playing at the same level and mode, or switch.

 #### __Game Arena__